theyentrn/theyentrn/README.md

 - 👋 Hi, I’m @theyentrn
-- 👀 I’m interested in everything but you
+- 👀 I’m interested in everything
 - 🌱 I’m currently learning english
-- 💞️ I’m looking for someone I dunno

 <!---
 theyentrn/theyentrn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.